-For instance, if you invest into GICs only try the barbell technique to increase your average yield.
+For instance, if you invest in GICs only try the barbell technique to increase your average yield.

-A second idea is to invest into a taxed advantaged bond fund, one that is taxed as capital gains, which is more tax favourable than interest income.
+A second idea is to invest in a taxed advantaged bond fund, one that is taxed as capital gains, which is more tax-favorable than interest income.
 Corporate class bond funds are the way to go for tax efficiency.

 Fourth, consider a mix of government and corporate bond funds to give a potentially higher interest than GICs to give yourself more income.

-Finally, there are higher income investment vehicles which are higher in risk, such as high income funds holding real estate income trusts, royalty trusts and other income trusts.
+Finally, there are higher income investment vehicles that are higher in risks, such as high-income funds holding real estate income trusts, royalty trusts and other income trusts.